hectorhaffenden/pytrust/README.md

 - Move code to modules
 - Switch from functions to classes
 - Peer review structure
+- Create folders and text files required, if they don't exist, on local machines?

 <b>Scraping</b>
 - Add ability to store data in SQLite